 Although multi-factor authentication is not contractually required for a sovereign cloud (21Vianet, US Government, and Germany) it is highly recommended you adopt these security requirements.

 Security defaults policy is one of the options that partners can choose to implement MFA for the security requirements depending on their business needs.
 It offers a basic level of security enabled at no extra cost.
-Please review how to enable MFA for your organization with Azure AD and the key considerations below before enabling the security defaults.
+Review how to enable MFA for your organization with Azure AD and the key considerations below before enabling the security defaults.

-Baseline policies will stay for the next a couple of months, and deprecated targeting at the end of Feb 2020.
+Baseline policies will stay for the next couple of months, and deprecated targeting at the end of Feb 2020.